A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Abstract

 \section{Abstract}

 Finetuning language models (LMs) is crucial for adapting the models to downstream data and tasks.
 However, full finetuning is usually costly.
 Existing work, such as parameter-efficient finetuning (PEFT), often focuses on \textit{how to finetune} but neglects the issue of \textit{where to finetune}.
-As a pioneering work on answering where to finetune (at the layer level), we conduct a semantic analysis of the LM inference process.
-We first propose a virtual transition of the latent representation and then trace its factual transition.
-Based on the deviation in transitions, we estimate the gain of finetuning each model layer, and further, narrow down the scope for finetuning.
+As a pioneering work on reducing the cost of backpropagation (at the layer level) by answering where to finetune, we conduct a semantic analysis of the LM inference process.
+We first propose using transition traces of the latent representation to compute deviations (or loss).
+Then, using a derived formula of scaling law, we estimate the gain of each layer in reducing deviation (or loss).
+Further, we narrow down the scope for finetuning, and also, study the cost-benefit balance of LM finetuning.
 We perform extensive experiments across well-known LMs and datasets.
 The results show that our approach is effective and efficient, and outperforms the existing baselines.
-Our approach is orthogonal to existing efficient techniques, such as PEFT methods, offering practical values on LM finetuning.
+Our approach is orthogonal to other techniques for improving finetuning efficiency, such as PEFT methods, offering practical values on LM finetuning.